 The journal publishes the best of traditional historical and comparative scholarship while also featuring newer approaches that have received less attention in the established literature, such as cognitive science, cognitive linguistics, social memory, psychology, ethnography, sociology, and literary theory.
 Gnosis was founded by April D. DeConick, Isla Carroll and Percy E. Turner Professor of New Testament and Early Christianity at Rice in 2016.

-The Journal of Transnational Asian Studies envisions Asia in transnational time and space.
+Transnational Asia envisions Asia in transnational time and space.
 Interdisciplinary, transhistorical, and trans-spatial in approach, it publishes scholarship that challenges traditional understandings of Asia by moving beyond the confines of area studies and a nation-state focus, and by capturing emergent forms of Asia-related, Asia-inspired, and Asia-driven themes and sites of inquiry in the world today.
 All main articles are peer-reviewed.
 Founded in 2015 and published by Rice University, the founder-editor is Sonia Ryang, T.T. and W.F.
-Chao Professor of Asian Studies and the co-editor is Richard J. Smith, George and Nancy Rupp Professor of Humanities and Professor of History.
+Chao Professor of Asian Studies and the co-editor is Richard J. Smith, George and Nancy Rupp Professor Emeritus of Humanities and Professor of History.
 Both are Rice faculty.

 Awards given by the Council of Editors of Learned Journals, of the Modern Language Association: